arcium-hq/agave/README.md

 some problem.
 Our unit-test suite is how we encode the set of *problems* the codebase solves.
 Running the test suite should indicate that your change didn't *infringe* on anyone else's solutions.
 Adding a test *protects* your solution from future changes.
-Say you don't understand why a line of code exists, try deleting it and running the unit-tests.
+Say you don't understand why a line of code exists, try deleting it and running the unit tests.
 The nearest test failure should tell you what problem was solved by that code.
 If no test fails, go ahead and submit a Pull Request that asks, "what problem is solved by this code?"
 On the other hand, if a test does fail and you can think of a better way to solve the same problem, a Pull Request with your solution would most certainly be